geerlingguy/ansible-collection-php_roles/README.md

 ### Pushing a new version

-Before tagging a new version, make sure all the git submodules are up to date (`git submodule update --recursive --remote` and then commit and push all changes), and make sure all tests are passing.
+Before tagging a new version, make sure all the git submodules are up to date:

+    git submodule update --recursive --remote

+Then commit and push all changes, and make sure all tests are passing.

 Then tag the new version of the collection and push the tag.